Michael L. Douglas

-Michael L. Douglas is a former justice of the Supreme Court of Nevada.
+Michael Lawrence Douglas (born March 13, 1948) is a former justice of the Supreme Court of Nevada.
 He was appointed in 2004, and his term ended in 2019.
 When Douglas was appointed, he became the first African-American Supreme Court Justice in the State of Nevada.

 Douglas graduated from California State College, Long Beach in 1971 and University of California, Hastings College of the Law in 1974.